 All these tracking systems are part of a push to personalize the shopping experience in an impersonal and computerized world.
 Businesses use the computerized tracking and personalization to simulate caring and understanding of the customers that was much more present before the introduction of computers.
 Only time will tell how much information consumers will allow companies to gather from them before they feel suspicious of the company’s motives.

-None of us live completely independent of others.
+None of us live entirely independent of others.
 We all depend on retail sales to live.
-The computerization of the industry affects our everyday lives in a large way.
+The computerization of the industry largely affects our everyday lives.
 Computerization in the retail sales industry takes away the tedious and time-consuming jobs.
 It allows retail stores to serve more customers in less time.
 Consumers also benefit from computerization.
 They have more access to product information and alternatives, so they can make more informed choices about the products they buy.
 Regardless of whether its impact is good or bad, computerization in retail sales helps our society work in more efficient and cost-effective ways.

 Adams, Russ.
 (2001).
 Bar Code History Page.
 Retrieved October 21, 2001, from http://www.adams1.com/pub/russadam/history.html.